 - 1/4 cup brown sugar

-- Line a rimmed 12x16 inch baking tray/sheet with wax paper and set aside.
+- Line a rimmed 12 x 16 inch baking sheet with wax paper or baking paper and set aside.

-- Toss together the Cheerios, dried cherries, gooseberries, almonds and pumpkin seeds, in a large bowl.
+- In a large bowl, toss together the Cheerios, dried cherries, gooseberries, almonds and pumpkin seeds.

-- In a small saucepan, mix honey and sugar on a medium heat.
+- In a medium saucepan, mix honey and sugar on medium heat.

-- Stir until the mixture comes to a full rolling boil.
+- Using a silicone spatula, stir until the mixture comes to a full rolling boil.

 - Lower the heat and continue boiling for one minute, stirring constantly.

-- Turn off the heat and add the peanut butter and vanilla, stirring until the peanut butter has melted and the mixture is smooth.
+- Turn off the heat and add peanut butter and vanilla extract, stirring until the peanut butter has melted and the mixture is smooth with no lumps.

-- Pour the peanut butter mixture over the Cheerios mixture and stir until it's evenly combined.
-Spread the mixture on the baking tray and press it down.
+- Pour the peanut butter mixture over the Cheerios mixture and gently stir until evenly combined.
+Make sure you don't crush the Cheerios.

-- Refrigerate the bars until firm, minimum two hours, or transfer to a freezer for 40 minutes and then cut into bars.
+- Refrigerate until firm, for a minimum of two hours, or transfer to a freezer for 40 minutes, then cut into bars.